-To perform inner thigh squeezes, the University of Georgia encourages exercisers to sit on the edge of their chair with their feet flat on the ground and the ball firmly placed between their knees.
+To perform inner thigh squeezes, sit on the edge of your chair with your feet flat on the ground and the ball firmly placed between your knees.

 - Use the muscles in your inner thighs to squeeze your knees together, applying pressure to the ball.